-What to Do If You’re Being Sued by a Debt Collector
+What To Do if You’re Sued by Debt Collectors

-If you’re being sued by a debt collector, you should understand what the process generally looks like – though the exact timeline varies from person to person.
-If your experience doesn’t at all match what’s below, you’ll want to verify the debt and the legitimacy of the debt collector to avoid a debt collection scam.
+If you’re being sued by a debt collector (also known as a collection agency), you should understand what the process generally looks like, though the exact timeline varies from person to person.
+Be sure to verify the debt and the legitimacy of the debt collector to avoid a debt consolidation scam.

-- You receive a phone call or letter in the mail from the debt collector notifying you of the debt collection.
+- You receive a phone call or letter in the mail from the debt collector notifying you of the debt in collections.
 This typically occurs when a debt is 180 days past due.

 - Within five days of contacting you, the debt collector must send you a debt validation letter stating how much you owe, the name of the creditor and how to dispute the debt if you believe it’s not yours.

 - If you don’t think you owe the debt in question, you can ask the debt collector for a verification letter.
 They must send this letter within 30 days of the validation notice.